andrewfhart/andrewfhart.github.com/_posts/2015-11-15-step-by-step-tic-tac-toe.markdown

 board[row][col] = COMPUTER; //  computer owns this cell now.
 {% endhighlight %}

 Nothing changed behind the scenes - the compiler still sees an integer.
-But we as programmers can deal with *words* which we're much more comfortable with.
+But we as programmers can deal with *words* that we're much more comfortable with.
 Why don't you take a moment to update your code to use the `enum` above, and make it much clearer and easier to maintain.

 Step 6: Knowing when to Quit